The Ultimate In Birding Tours

 LIBERIA & SIERRA LEONE – Little-known endemics of the Upper Guinea Forests

-Leaders: János Oláh and a local bird guide
+Leaders: Pete Morris and a top local bird guide

 LIBERIA & SIERRA LEONE BIRDING TOUR: OVERVIEW

 Birdquest’s Liberia & Sierra Leone birding tours explore a region that has only relatively recently started to register on the birdwatching map.
-Our Sierra Leone & Liberia birding tour offers some marvellous frontier African birding, being rich in West African specialities, including all of the Upper Guinea Forest endemics, among which is the splendid Yellow-headed Picathartes or White-necked Rockfowl.
-A suite of charismatic species currently not seen on any other of our tours or only rarely elsewhere, includes Rufous Fishing Owl, Yellow-bearded Greenbul, Green-tailed Bristlebill, Sierra Leone Prinia, Black-headed Rufous Warbler, Nimba Flycatcher, Turati’s Boubou, Emerald Starling, Gola Malimbe, Crimson Seedcracker and Togo Paradise Whydah.
+Our Liberia & Sierra Leone birding tour offers some marvellous frontier African birding, being rich in West African specialities, including all of the Upper Guinea Forest endemics, among which is the splendid Yellow-headed Picathartes or White-necked Rockfowl.
+A suite of charismatic species currently not seen on any other of our tours or only rarely elsewhere includes Rufous Fishing Owl, Sierra Leone Prinia, Black-headed Rufous Warbler, Nimba Flycatcher, Turati’s Boubou, Emerald Starling, Gola Malimbe, Crimson Seedcracker and Togo Paradise Whydah.
+On top of these great birds, you can see a host of additional Upper Guinea endemics and other localized endemics (including such species as Yellow-bearded Greenbul and Green-tailed Bristlebill that can be hard to find elsewhere) as well as many more widespread regional specialities.

-Mount Nimba is definitely the most productive site on our tour and here we will be concentrating on such very special birds as Yellow-bearded Greenbul, Black-headed Rufous Warbler, Sierra Leone Prinia, Nimba Flycatcher and the striking Gola Malimbe.
-Other specialities include Melancholy and Little Green Woodpeckers, and Sharpe’s Apalis.
+Mount Nimba is definitely the most productive site on our tour, and here we will be concentrating on such very special birds as the Black-headed Rufous Warbler, Sierra Leone Prinia, Nimba Flycatcher, the striking Gola Malimbe and Yellow-bearded Greenbul.
+Other specialities include Melancholy and Little Green Woodpeckers, Rufous-winged Illadopsis, Red-cheeked Wattle-eye, Sharpe’s Apalis and Ussher’s Flycatcher.

 After reluctantly leaving Mount Nimba, we have a travel day ahead as we cross the border into Sierra Leone.

 Our first location in Sierra Leone will be Tiwai Island, situated in the Moa River.
-Here, in the protected forest, primates abound, the rare Pygmy Hippopotamus can be found although it is only rarely seen and even the secretive White-breasted Guineafowl inhabits the forest although we would need much luck to see this difficult species.
-Our major targets here are the marvellous Rufous Fishing Owl, White-crested Tiger Heron and the wonderful Egyptian Plover.
+Here, in the protected forest, primates abound; the rare Pygmy Hippopotamus can be found, although it is only occasionally seen, and even the secretive White-breasted Guineafowl inhabits the forest, although we would need much luck to see this difficult species.
+Our major targets here are the marvellous Rufous Fishing Owl, White-crested Tiger Heron and the wonderful Egyptian Plover, as well as the amazing Nkulengu Rail, the huge Yellow-casqued Hornbill, the lovely Timneh Parrot and the colourful pulih race of the African Pitta.

 Britain’s Royal Society for the Protection of Birds has actively been helping in the protection and conservation of the beautiful forest at Gola Rainforest National Park.
-The rare Green-tailed Bristlebill occurs here and other specialities we will be looking for include Brown-cheeked Hornbill, Fire-bellied Woodpecker, Red-cheeked Wattle-eye, Kemp’s Longbill, Ussher’s Flycatcher, Forest Scrub Robin, Red-billed Helmet-shrike, Copper-tailed Glossy Starling and Buff-throated Sunbird.
+The rare Green-tailed Bristlebill occurs here, and other specialities we will be looking for include Brown-cheeked Hornbill, Fire-bellied Woodpecker, Kemp’s Longbill, Forest Scrub Robin, Red-billed Helmet-shrike, Copper-tailed Glossy Starling and Buff-throated Sunbird.

-Other Upper Guinea endemics include Yellow-casqued Hornbill, Finsch’s Flycatcher-Thrush, White-tailed Alethe, Grey-headed Bristlebill and Western Bearded Greenbuls whilst there is a good chance for rarities such as Rufous-winged Illadopsis and Lowland Akalat.
+Other Upper Guinea endemics include Finsch’s Flycatcher-Thrush, White-tailed Alethe, Grey-headed Bristlebill and Western Bearded Greenbuls, whilst there is a good chance for rarities including Grey-throated Rail and the poorly-known Lowland Akalat.

 Eventually, we will return to the Atlantic coastline, but this time at Freetown where our tour ends at the international airport.